chemicallang/chemical/README.md

 - Compile Time Evaluation
 - Low memory footprint
+- No Garbage Collection
+- Compile time strict memory checks
+- Tiny executables
 - Everything Included Kit
-- Use as an interpreted / native language (being worked on)
+- Native language (being worked on)
-- Use as a template engine (we may skip this)
 - Use as a code generator
 - Use as an embedder language
-- Use as a scripting language (we may skip this)
+- Use as a scripting language

 ### Build